Zettlr/zettlr-docs/docs/en/advanced/graph.md

 Under the hood, Zettlr uses the library D3 to facilitate the actual rendering of the graph.
 We utilize a force directed layout (however, not Fruchterman-Reingold, for those who have some experience with network visualizations) that tries to place the different nodes in a way that they don't overlap and that you can see clusters.

+!!! warning

-> The actual placement of the vertices as well as the distance to other vertices **does not have any inherent meaning**!!
+    The actual placement of the vertices as well as the distance to other vertices **does not have any inherent meaning**!!
 This is very important to remember: Only the edges between the various vertices have meaning, not their positions or distance!

 ## Opening the graph view